FoxLisk/alttp-notes/routes/any_no_eg.md

 ** is it possible to place the bombs facing up, then turn down, slash, hook, drop slash and re-hook? do we get sparkles in time?

+---

+## Ganonpot thingy:

+1. YBA east with sword held out
+1. <v (sword still out) for 4f (bottom of sword will line up somewhat obviously with bottom of pot)
+1. stand still for a frame or more
+1. <v (sword STILL OUT) for 5f more (1 pixel between bottom of pot and top of sword)\
+   so far this is just the beginning of normal ganonpot.
+1. now we release spin and buffer <^. after the first frame of straight-vertical movement, stop moving. you are now in the final position.